A modern family

 As a lesbian, I never experienced any problems at ING.
 Maybe I’m lucky.
 I’m also very open about it.
 In the past, I often waited until I was asked whether I had a boyfriend or was in a relationship, or I waited for the right time to tell that I had a girlfriend.
 Whereas now, I just start talking about my girlfriend when I meet someone new, without waiting for a ‘right moment’ anymore or waiting for how someone reacts.
 At a certain moment I thought: heterosexuals talk about their boyfriend or girlfriend at any random moment without any explanation or introduction; why shouldn’t I?

 A baby boy

-I met Pien through mutual friends.
+I met my girlfriend through mutual friends.
 We started messaging, then dating.
 We’ve been living together for three years.
 This summer, our first baby was born!
-It’s a boy named Stan.
+It’s a boy.

 The reaction at work about my pregnancy was really nice.
 People were very happy for me.
 Some people were curious: How did you do that?
 I have no issues with sharing the story.
 After exploring various options, in the end we chose for an anonymous donor from a Danish donor bank.

 We don’t know the donor in person, but we know a lot about him.
 You can select a donor based on several characteristics like race, nationality, eye and hair color.
 We also received a description of his personality, hobbies, favorite sport, childhood memories.
 We even have an adult photo.

 We will be a modern family: our baby will not have a father, but two very loving mothers, and we are grateful for that.